OnionIoT/Onion-Docs/Omega2/Projects/oled/stock-ticker.md

 ]
 ```

-Add the data displayed on the OLED screen based on what information is relevant to you.
+Add any information that's relevant to you to the data that's displayed on the OLED screen.
+Keep in mind that the screen can display 21 characters per line, any additional characters will be automatically relegated to the next line.